 However, super-heroes can also produce these effects more-or-less on demand, which hoping to roll doubles doesn’t simulate.
 Hence Hero Points to make one’s own luck (see our article about Hero Points).

 Having Hero Points also behave as experience was inspired by how little super-heroes seemed to progress in abilities from “session” to “session”.
-Back when Mr. Gorden designed DC Heroes, in the early- to mid-1980s, the dominant RPG paradigm was still constant progression of the characters’ abilities, whether through gaining level or raising skills
+Back when Mr. Gorden designed DC Heroes, in the early- to mid-1980s, the dominant RPG paradigm was constant progression of the characters’ abilities, whether through gaining levels or raising skill scores.

 Thus, a “trick” still seemed necessary to explain why super-heroes did not fit this RPG logic.